MatheusViuge/PortifolioMatheusViuge/README.md

 My name is Matheus Viana Viuge Antunes, currently pursuing a degree in Computer Science at Centro Universitário Carioca.
 I have technical skills in Java, Javascript, Python, C++, HTML, CSS, React.js, and SQL.
 My English level is intermediate.
 I'm seeking my first professional experience to apply my knowledge and contribute meaningfully.
 Additionally, I have undertaken supplementary training to enhance my skills in Java, React, and Git/GitHub.
 I'm motivated and ready to tackle new challenges and learn continuously.

 ## Projects
+- [React Project: Comment Area](https://github.com/MatheusViuge/react-area-de-comentarios/tree/main): This is a small project simulating a comment area for a website and/or blog.

 ## Contact
 If you liked what you saw or have any questions about any of the projects, feel free to contact me via email (matheus.viuge05@gmail.com).